Towards a Game-Theoretic Security Analysis of Off-Chain Protocols: EFG Advancements for EFG-based Modeling of Off-Chain Protocols

-While considering EFGs enables us to incorporate choices made at different times yielding different options for the next player, it comes with the following limitation.
-Lightning's honest behavior only specifies a terminal history (i.e., a path from root to leaf), rather than a strategy.
-For instance, the history may specify to close the channel collaboratively but it does not capture a participants' behavior once an opponent deviated.
-To address this limitation, we introduce the following notion of an extended strategy in EFGs. \begin{definition}[Extended Strategy] Let $\beta$ be a terminal history in an EFG $\Gamma$.
+While EFGs enable us to incorporate choices made at different times yielding different options for the next player, they come with the following limitation. \NEWR{The intended (i.e., honest) behaviors in off-chain protocols only specify a terminal history (i.e., a path from root to leaf), rather than a strategy.
+For instance, an honest history may specify to close the channel collaboratively, but it does not capture a player's behavior once a player deviated.} To address this limitation, we introduce the following notion of an extended strategy in EFGs. \begin{definition}[Extended Strategy] Let $\beta$ be a terminal history in an EFG $\Gamma$.
 Then, all strategies $\sigma_\beta$ that result in history $\beta$ are \emph{extended strategies} of $\beta$. \end{definition}